Zere-m/cse15l-lab-reports/lab3.md

 ./biomed/1471-2334-3-13.txt
 ./911report
 ```
-*This command searches the lab3 directory for files that have size in range: larger than 1 kilobyte & smaller than 5 kilobytes.
-It can be useful for looking for files in a size range to later perform tasks or delete if needed.

 **Using -perm**
 This deals with permissions, my source is this website, which explains how permissions work: https://www.grymoire.com/Unix/Permissions.html